-Net cash used for financing activities of \$394.1 million for the six months ended May 30, 2014 was primarily due to payments for our treasury stock repurchases and costs associated with the issuance of treasury stock, offset in part by proceeds from the issuance of treasury stock.
+In addition to the 2025 Notes issuance and 2015 Notes repayment, other financing activities during the three months ended February 27, 2015 include the purchases and issuances of treasury stock.
+Payments for our treasury stock repurchases and costs associated with the issuance of treasury stock were offset in part by proceeds from issuance of treasury stock during the three months ended February 27, 2015.
 See the section titled "Stock Repurchase Program" discussed below.